openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 conditions.
 For example in a single node we know what the etcd endpoints will be in advance, We can avoid a revision by observing this post install.
-This work will go a long way to reducing disruption during install and improve MTTR for upgrade re-deployments and failures.
+This work will go a long way to reducing disruption during install and improve mean time to recovery for upgrade re-deployments and failures.

 The control plane components we will copy from